 Soil, Sunlight and Water Recommendations for Rhubarb

-The rhubarb plant does best in full sun, although some shade may be tolerated, especially in warmer climates.
+The rhubarb plant does best in full sun, although it may tolerate some shade, especially in warmer climates.
 In cooler areas where it will overwinter, this plant will come back each year and can be left in the same place for as long as it survives, which can be decades.
 There is no need to relocate it as with some vegetables, as it isn't prone to nematodes (roundworms) or other pests that attack many garden plants.
 This makes it an extremely easy-care vegetable.

 All of that aside, the one thing that needs to be done well for rhubarb to thrive is proper soil preparation.
 The rhubarb plant is a heavy feeder and needs fertile soil to establish itself and thrive in the garden.
 Be sure to work in a nice, deep layer of compost to accommodate its growing needs and this plant will do very well.

 Don't bother with fertilizer, as it can be too much for the plant initially.
-Just be generous with the compost and make sure to water it regularly once planted.
+Just be generous with the compost and make sure to water plants regularly.
 Keep in mind that this plant likes moist soil but doesn't like sitting in water.
 Aim for somewhere in between and make sure the soil is loose enough to provide good drainage as well as some space for the root system to grow freely.